Innocence + Experience Tour: Concert broadcast

 In November 2015, two films about the tour were scheduled to air on American television network HBO, but both were postponed.
-The first was a concert film entitled Innocence + Experience: Live in Paris, originally planned for airing on 14 November to showcase a performance at AccorHotels Arena in Paris from earlier that day.
-However, the terrorist attacks in Paris the day prior forced U2's performance and the broadcast to be postponed until 7 December.
+The first was a concert film entitled Innocence + Experience: Live in Paris, which was originally scheduled to air on 14 November to showcase U2's performance at AccorHotels Arena in Paris from earlier that day.
+However, the terrorist attacks in Paris the day prior forced the concert and the broadcast to be postponed until 7 December.
 The concert was released on DVD, Blu-ray, and via digital download on 10 June 2016.
 The second film, a behind-the-scenes tour documentary featuring interviews with the band and tour personnel, was originally scheduled to air on 7 November, a week prior to the original concert broadcast date, but it did not air as planned.
 The documentary was slated to be directed by Davis Guggenheim, who previously worked with the Edge for the documentary It Might Get Loud (2008) and with U2 for From the Sky Down (2011).